Huntsman’s Copse

 The Hollow Skin is a peculiar chest item to find at Brume Tower.
 This mask has been made to resemble a Hollow’s face with startling accuracy, even providing resistance to the Hollowing curse and the ability to see advice from other worlds.
 Thankfully, the description confirms that this unsettling replica is a fake by all appearances — and smells.
 However, it also claims that such a mask couldn’t have been made this well if the maker didn’t sincerely pray for the victims of hollowing, which implies sympathy for Undead.
 Be that as it may, the attention to detail plus effect also suggests that the owner had a fixation on the curse, maybe even a fear of it.
 Based on the location, it is the most likely a product of the Old Iron King, someone who had both the coin and artistic sensibilities to commission such a faithful replica.
 And the man was certainly concerned with undeath at the time.

-The King dispatched forces to the forest on the remote edges of his newly-conquered territory to conduct Undead hunts.
-The location and reasons for these hunts is easy enough to surmise.
+The king dispatched forces to the forest on the remote edges of his newly-conquered territory to conduct Undead hunts.
+The reason for choosing that location is easy enough to surmise.
 Mankind’s standard practice has been to banish those who die but come back before they go mad and threaten anyone, and where else to exile them except a hinterland where no one lives?
-However, this policy is extremely short-sighted.
+Looking at one skeleton wearing a crown and the Ricard’s Rapier we can acquire, this includes kings and princes, a testament to the long history of this tradition by countries like Alken and Venn.
+However, the policy is extremely short-sighted.
 Left alone, these Undead will swell in number as generations pass, creating a larger and larger horde just wandering the wilds near your border.
 Forget the danger of seeking to expand into that area at some point, what happens when those Hollows inevitably begin to wander back into your towns and villages once they have exhausted that space?
-The King was wise to deal with the issue directly before it potentially got out of hand.
+The Iron King was wise to deal with the issue directly before it potentially got out of hand.
 Less wise was his choice of personnel to execute his royal decree.

-The Skeleton Lords were originally subordinates of the Iron King tasked with leading these Undead hunts, commanding soldiers if the countless armored skeletons piled up in their boss room and walking around the vicinity are any indication.
-Two are pyromancers, and sorcery-casting necromancers lurk around the rest of the region, so spellcasters made up a significant portion of the hunting party’s commanders.
-And considering sorcerers’ penchant to investigate and experiment, their king should have kept his subordinates on a tighter leash.
+The Skeleton Lords were originally subordinates of the Iron King tasked with leading these Undead hunts.
+Two of three bosses are pyromancers, and Drangleic sorcerers in black lurk around the rest of the region, so spellcasters made up a significant portion of the hunting party’s commanders.
+And taking into account sorcerers’ penchant to investigate and experiment, their king should have kept his underlings on a tighter leash.
+Certainly, he supplied iron mechanisms for dropping grate gates or lowering stone bridges, safeguards to cut off the horde’s passage in the event of failure.
 But he never personally led them like the English text of the Bone Crown erroneously claims.
 Instead, he left them to their own devices, where they more than happily protracted their mission for personal interests.
-Undead were rounded up in newly constructed jailhouses, big and small, and eventually transferred to a larger facility.
-This Undead Purgatory, or “Undead Execution Ground” (不死刑場) to put less poetically, seems like an efficient means to safely dispose of the kingdom’s dregs — until you sees its agents.
+Undead were rounded up in newly constructed dome jailhouses before eventually transferred to a larger facility.
+This Undead Purgatory, or “Undead Execution Ground” (不死刑場) to put less poetically, seems like an efficient means to safely dispose of the kingdom’s dregs — until you see its agents.

 The executioners lurking in the forest wield spiked halberds or bloodied whips, the latter used for a “disgusting objective” — though not one necessarily forbidden by the gods as its English description purports.
 Nonetheless, it is clear that these executioners aren’t actually interested in putting down the Undead so much as extending their suffering for as long as possible.
 This is reinforced by the morning star found off a corpse in one of the smaller jailhouses, a notably “barbaric” weapon from DS1 designed to draw blood and thereby often preferred for inflicting pain.
+The same can be said for the Notched Whip or Flamberge looted elsewhere in the area, both weapons designed to filet skin and cause bleeding.
 Such needless cruelty extends even to their actual execution.
 The Bound Wooden Shield takes its plain counterpart and wraps it in chains and crude metal spikes, the description acknowledging that this dispossesses the shield of its primary function in favor of maximizing the target’s pain.
 Nothing better illustrates the perversion of these hunts, and it all culminated with the creation of the Executioner’s Chariot.

 Whip smeared in blood.
 It was probably a thing used for a disgusting objective.